 • drink cold drinks.

-At night, try to:
+At night, you can:

 • wear breathable, light pyjamas

-• use cotton sheets on your bed
+• use cotton, bamboo or linen sheets on your bed

 • use separate bed covers if you sleep with a partner